dapr/docs/daprdocs/content/en/developing-applications/building-blocks/workflow/howto-author-workflow.md

 <!--python-->

-[In the following example](https://github.com/dapr/python-sdk/blob/master/examples/demo_workflow/app.py), for a basic Python order processing application using the Python SDK, your project code would include:
+[In the following example](https://github.com/dapr/python-sdk/blob/master/examples/demo_workflow/app.py), for a basic Python hello world application using the Python SDK, your project code would include:

 - A Python package called `DaprClient` to receive the Python SDK capabilities.
 - A builder with extensions called: